 Never hide your inner river rat self, it is nothing to be ashamed of.
 Share your river secrets with friends and family.
 Always promote what you love.
-Bringing friends and family on the river will just help grow the river running community.
-Winter can be a sad time for river rats if you don’t have a cold weather hobby such as skiing.
-Whether you are an avid skier or an avid stay-home-and-drink-hot-cocoa person during those winter months, rest assured that rafting reason isn’t too far away.
+Bringing friends and family on the river will just help grow the river-running community.
+Winter can be a sad time for river rats if you don’t have a cold-weather hobby such as skiing.
+Whether you are an avid skier or an avid stay-home-and-drink-hot-cocoa person during those winter months, rest assured that rafting reason always comes back around.

-At just under 5 years old, Haley took her first river trip with Holiday River Expeditions and has been rafting with them ever since.
-Haley is now 23 years old with a bachelors degree in Communications from the University of Utah.
-A newcomer in the marketing industry with a bright future ahead.
-When she isn’t working, she is working out or playing with her pups Stella and Stuey.
-She loves playing in the beautiful mountains and rivers of Utah but her other love is mother ocean, from Baja California to St. Croix, Maine and the Carolinas.
+At just under 5 years old, Haley took her first river trip with Holiday River Expeditions and has been rafting with them ever since, 21 trips and counting.
+Now 31 years old, working for The Maven Clinic in the Marketing Division, living in sunny Solana Beach, CA. When she isn’t working, she’s enjoying the outdoors with her dog Birdie.
+She loves playing in the beautiful mountains and rivers of Utah, but her other love is the mother ocean, from Solana Beach to Baja California to St. Croix, Maine, and the Carolinas.
 Haley is a true water baby at heart.